monk-ee/SplunkAppforAWSBilling/README.md

 Located in the bin directory of the application are two tools for fetching and processing older reports.

-They are designed to be run as splunk cli scripts: eg.
+They are designed to be run as Splunk CLI scripts: eg.

     $SPLUNK_HOME/bin/splunk cmd python $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/fetch_older_report.py 2015 04